tangrams/tangram-docs/docs/Overviews/Projections-Overview.md

 ### Interaction Example: Globe

 Projections may be adjusted through the use of special variables to become interactive – for instance, to center on a specific point on the globe – but the basic projection algorithm may not include that.
-In the above example, the projection will draw a globe with [0,0] on the right, the international dateline at the left, north up, and south down.
+In the above example, the projection draws a globe centered on the equator, with [0,0] on the right and north up.
 As it stands there is no accomodation for other views.

-We could add some variables to the function to make the projection interactive, but in this case it's simpler to modify the result of the basic projection with some extra steps:
+We could add some variables to the projection function to make it interactive, but in this case it's simpler to modify the result with some extra steps:

 ```yaml
 // rotation matrix transformations